The easiest way to get started with Next.js is by using

 create-next-app.
 This CLI tool enables you to quickly start building a new Next.js application, with everything set up for you.
 You can create a new app using the default Next.js template, or by using one of the official Next.js examples.
 To get started, use the following command:

-You can create a TypeScript project with the
+You can create a new project interactively by running:

 create-next-app allows you to create a new Next.js app within seconds.
 It is officially maintained by the creators of Next.js, and includes a number of benefits: